-Of these projects, all are in Nevada except the Golden Eagle property in Washington. - 31.
-In October 2008, Midway entered into an exploration agreement and possible joint venture agreement with a subsidiary of Barrick Gold Corporation for its Spring Valley project.
-The Spring Valley project was located 20 miles northeast of Lovelock, Nevada.
+Of these projects, all are in Nevada except the Golden Eagle property in Washington.

-- 32. Of its remaining properties, Midway's Pan Gold Project ("Pan") appeared to be the most promising.
-The Pan Gold property was located at the northern end of the Pancake mountain range in western White Pine County, Nevada, approximately 22 miles southeast of Eureka, Nevada, and 50 miles west of Ely, Nevada. - 33.
+- 25. In October 2008, Midway entered into an exploration agreement and possible joint venture agreement with a subsidiary of Barrick Gold Corporation for its Spring Valley project.
+The Spring Valley project was located 20 miles northeast of Lovelock, Nevada. - 26.
+Of its remaining properties, Midway's Pan Gold Project ("Pan") appeared to be the most promising.
+The Pan Gold property was located at the northern end of the Pancake mountain range in western White Pine County, Nevada, approximately 22 miles southeast of Eureka, Nevada, and 50 miles west of Ely, Nevada. - 27.
 Yu became a director of Midway also in November 2008 and served in that capacity at least up through June 2015.
-During that entire period, Yu served as a member or chairman of Midway's Disclosure Committee and Audit Committee. - 34.
+During that entire period, Yu served as a member or chairman of Midway's Disclosure Committee and Audit Committee. - 28.
 Newell became a Director of Midway in December of 2009 and continued in that capacity until August of 2014.
-During a portion of his tenure as a director, Newell served as a member of Midway's Disclosure Committee and Audit Committee. - 35.
-Prior to May, 2010, and based in part on substantial exploration of the Pan project, Midway made the decision to convert from a purely exploration company into a gold mining production company using the Pan project as its initial production mine. - 36.
+During a portion of his tenure as a director, Newell served as a member of Midway's Disclosure Committee and Audit Committee. - 29.
+Prior to May, 2010, and based in part on substantial exploration of the Pan project, Midway made the decision to convert from a purely exploration company into a gold mining production company using the Pan project as its initial production mine. - 30.
 In May, 2010, Brunk was hired by Midway as its President and Chief Operating Officer with the primary assignment to bring the Pan project into production.
-In that capacity, Brunk was required to personally oversee both mining activities in Nevada and permitting activities in Nevada and frequently was in Nevada to perform these duties.
-Brunk served in that capacity until May of 2012, at which time he also became the Chairman of the Board and Chief Executive Officer of

-Midway, replacing Wolfus in those positions.
+Brunk served in that capacity until May of 2012, at which time he also became the Chairman of the Board and Chief Executive Officer of Midway, replacing Wolfus in those positions.
 Brunk continued as Chairman of the Board until August 2014 and as Chief Executive Officer and President until December 2014.
 At all times Brunk was a director of Midway, he was also a member of Midway's Disclosure Committee.
 Midway reported in public filings that Brunk holds a degree in Metallurgical Engineering from Michigan Technological University and throughout his career had conducted numerous feasibility studies and has been responsible for designing, constructing, staffing and operating multiple mining operations and improving process efficiencies around the world as well.
-Brunk was hired by Midway to take its Pan project, discussed below, into production.
+Brunk was initially hired by Midway to take its Pan project, discussed below, into production.

-- 37. On July 20, 2010, Midway publicly announced the results of a favorable preliminary economic assessment ("PEA") for the Pan project.
+- 31. On July 20, 2010, Midway publically announced the results of a favorable preliminary economic assessment ("PEA") for the Pan project.
 The PEA included an independent audit of an updated mineral resource estimate prepared by the Midway.
-The PEA was prepared by Gustavson Associates, LLC ("Gustavson") and was publicly available. - 38.
+The PEA was prepared by Gustavson Associates, LLC ("Gustavson") and was publically available. - 32.
 Moritz was the Senior Vice President of Operations at Midway from July 2010 to May 2014.
-Moritz was hired to primarily oversee the Pan project.
-To perform these duties, Moritz was frequently in Nevada to directly oversee mining operations. - 39.
-On February 3, 2011, Midway filed an 8-K and Press Release with the SEC in which Midway reported that it was moving forward with its Pan project with "possible production as early as 2013" and that Midway was working on a Prefeasibility Study for the Pan project.
+Moritz was hired to primarily oversee the Pan project. - 33.
+On February 3, 2011, Midway filed an 8-K and Press Release with the SEC in which Midway reported that it was moving forward with its Pan project with "possible production as early as 2013" and that Midway was working on a

+Prefeasibility Study for the Pan project.
 In its Annual Report filed on Form 10-K with the SEC at the same time, Midway stated that it was "currently transitioning itself from an exploration company to a gold production company with plans to advance the Pan gold deposit located in White Pine County, Nevada through to production by as early as 2013."